faizpuru/ha-ambeo_soundbar/README.md

 ============
 Control your ambeo soundbar from homeassistant.

-## Warning
+## Compatibility
 This integration has been tested on:
 - AMBEO Soundbar Plus
 - AMBEO Soundbar Max

 ## Installation using HACS (Recommended)
 1. Navigate to HACS and add a custom repository